Targeted Racist Messages Reported in U.S. Around Elections

 At present, there is no clear answer as to who is responsible for sending these messages, said the FBI, along with the Justice Department, the Federal Communications Commission, and federal and state law enforcement agencies.

-What officials found most alarming, added AP, were the messages sent to underage high school and middle students, pervasively expressing racism and hate speech.
+What officials found most alarming, added AP, were the messages sent to underage high school and middle school students, pervasively expressing racism and hate speech.

-For example, the 16 year old child of Tasha Dunham reported she received a message directing her “to report to a ‘plantation’ in North Carolina… When they looked up the address, it was the location of a museum,” wrote AP.
+For example, the 16-year-old child of Tasha Dunham reported she received a message directing her “to report to a ‘plantation’ in North Carolina… When they looked up the address, it was the location of a museum,” wrote AP.

 Thought of as a harmless prank, the teen thought nothing of it until remembering the election that transpired the preceding week, and reported it to the family’s local police.